Content Reviewed by AEDIT Medical Advisory Board

 How much does liposuction cost across the United States?

 Another significant factor: location, location, location.
-We’ve already cited the ASPS 2019 Statistics Report that shows 71 percent of all liposuctions occurred along the coasts.
+We’ve already cited the ASPS 2020 Statistics Report that shows a high percentage of all liposuctions occurred along the coasts.
 It’s probably not surprising then plastic surgery costs tend to be higher in coastal geographic locations.